 Many such questions arise.
 Much of what might be said in reply can be regarded by the sceptical and the orthodox as purely speculative.
 The present attitude of the churches would seem to negate any possibility of a universal religion at this time—if ever; the divergences in doctrine and in the presented approach to God would appear to preclude any uniformity of approach.
-Necessarily, the outer structure of the New World Religion will be long in manifesting; there is little chance of its full emergence during the present generation.
+Necessarily, the outer structure of the New World Religion will be long in manifesting; there is [Page 156] little chance of its full emergence during the present generation.
 The signs, however, of its rising are already to be seen on the horizon, and the dawn of true thinking is revealing them; the blueprints are already drawn.
 The inner attitude of humanity and a few outer happenings indicate a true inner recognition of the necessity for a revisal of orthodox religion and a revival of its spiritual influence.
 These are ever the preliminary steps to creation.
 Subjective realization always precedes the objective manifestation and so it is today in this case.

-[page 231] Humanity is recognizing the need for a more vital approach to God and one more intelligently presented; men are tired of doctrinal and dogmatic differences and quarrels; the study of Comparative Religion has demonstrated that the foundational truths in every faith are identical.
+Humanity is recognizing the need for a more vital approach to God and one more intelligently presented; men are tired of doctrinal and dogmatic differences and quarrels; the study of Comparative Religion has demonstrated that the foundational truths in every faith are identical.
 Because of this universality, they evoke recognition and response from all men everywhere.
-The only factor, in reality, which militates against the spiritual unity of all men everywhere is the existent clerical organizations and their militant attitude to religions and to faiths other than their own.
+The only factor in reality which militates against the spiritual unity of all men everywhere is the existent clerical organizations and their militant attitude to religions and to faiths other than their own.

-In spite of all this, the structure of the new World Religion is being raised by the dissenting groups within the institutional churches, by the many world groups who present the concept of God immanent, even when they do so with selfish motive and with an unwholesome emphasis upon the powers of the indwelling divinity to provide perfect health, plenty of money, serene business success and unbroken popularity!
-This emphasis is made by the unintelligent propagandist and the materially minded student in the various Christian Science groups, in Unity, and in the New Thought cults.
-In spite of this distortion, however, these groups have done real good.
-The concept of God immanent and of divinity within every human being has been brought into the consciousness of the public everywhere.
-This is a significant and divinely occult activity, but its spiritual potency has temporarily been offset by the selfish and the individualistic presentation of these people.
+In spite of all this, the structure of the New World Religion is being raised by the dissenting groups within the institutional churches, by the many world groups who present the concept of God immanent, even when they do so with selfish motive and with an unwholesome emphasis upon the powers of the indwelling divinity to provide perfect health, plenty of money, serene business success and unbroken popularity!

-The New World Religion is also being brought into expression through the work of the esoteric groups throughout the world because of their particular emphasis upon the fact of the spiritual Hierarchy, upon the office [page 232] and the work of the Christ and upon the techniques of meditation whereby soul-awareness (or the Christ-consciousness) can be achieved.
-Prayer has been expanded into meditation; desire has been lifted into mental aspiration.
+The New World Religion is also being brought into expression through the work of the esoteric groups throughout the world because of their particular emphasis upon the fact of the spiritual Hierarchy, upon the office and the work of the Christ and upon the techniques of meditation whereby soul-awareness (or the Christ-consciousness) can be achieved.
+Prayer has been [Page 157] expanded into meditation; desire has been lifted into mental aspiration.
 This is supplanted by a sense of unity and by the recognition of God immanent.
 This leads eventually to at-one- ment with God transcendent.